katsew/spanner-operator/README.md

 ## Installation

 :zap: Notes
-Currently only works on local development like minikube.
+Currently I've only tested on my local machine by using minikube.
-I haven't tested yet on GKE.

 ### Running controller